irskep/irskep.github.com/content/posts/2017-09-03-from-powerl-to-power-q-game-jam-to-product.md

 #### Scoring

-Typical players will die a lot before beating the game.
+Typical players will die a lot before beating the game, and I don't want them to feel like they aren't progressing.
 A simple high score counter seemed like a good solution.
 I made each enemy worth one point and displayed the highest score on the title screen.

 ## Art